He went to the Bridge last month and we all miss him.

 First Visit - The place was fairly close to home and I appreciated the big parking lot as the truck is difficult to maneuver, one of the main reasons I selected them for appointments starting in the Fall/Winter.
 Plus they advertised themselves as a "hospital" not just a veterinary clinic, something I found invaluable when we had Barkley and he took ill.

 I arrive with a printed coupon provided on their website for a free exam.
-Get charged for exam anyway.
-Scheduled a nail trim (groomer on premises) in addition to wellness check.
+I get charged for the exam anyway.
+Scheduled a nail trim (groomer on-premises) in addition to a wellness check.
 Nails not trimmed.
 Her shots were due in a few weeks - told to wait and bring her back in, rather than do them early (second exam fee)

 Mom won't let me on the couch if my nails are too long and sharp.